 Presentations and other materials, of which the performance of Ljoba Jenče is especially worth mentioning, are published here.
-A draft of the ALE Declaration mentioned above, which will soon be finalised, is also available on the conference subpage.
+A draft of the ALE Declaration mentioned above is also available on the conference subpage.
 The declaration addresses eight key areas.
 Participants commit to taking action and announce advocacy and other activities.

 - Awareness-raising, guidance and outreach activities

 - Knowledge and skills for life and work